AstralVixen/GeForce-Infinity/README.md

 - **Automatic Game Startup**: Customize which game starts automatically when the app launches.

-- **Instant App Switch**: Automatically switch to GeForce Infinity once your gaming rig is ready for action.

 ## ⚠️ **Disclaimer**

 GeForce Infinity is an independent project and is not affiliated with, sponsored by, or endorsed by Nvidia or GeForce NOW.
 All trademarks and logos used are the property of their respective owners.
 The app is provided as-is, and the developers are not responsible for any issues or damages that may arise from its use.